domenic/restify-oauth2/README.md

 * If no access token is sent, it simply sets `req.clientId`/`req.username` to `null`:
   * You can check for this whenever there is a resource you want to protect.
-  * If the user tries to access a protected resource, you can use Restify–OAuth2's `res.sendUnauthorized()` to send appropriate 401 errors with `WWW-Authenticate` and `Link` headers as above.
+  * If the user tries to access a protected resource, you can use Restify–OAuth2's `res.sendUnauthorized()` to send appropriate 401 errors with helpful `WWW-Authenticate` and `Link` headers.

 ## Use and Configuration